vjovanov/actormig/actor-migration.md

 2. `restart()` - standard Akka actors are restarted by default after failure.
 This can not be paired on the Scala side.

 All other `Actor` methods need to be translated to two methods that exist on the ActorRef.
-The translation is achieved by the following rules:
+The translation is achieved by the rules described below.
+Note that all the rules require the following imports:

+    import scala.concurrent.duration._
+    import scala.actors.migration.pattern.ask
+    import scala.actors.migration._
+    import scala.concurrent._

 1. `!!(msg: Any): Future[Any]` gets replaced with `?`.